 Do not bring US notes older than 2017.
-Please keep notes in good condition damaged notes of any currency may not he accepted.
+Please keep notes in good condition damaged notes of any currency may not accepted.
 Notes in larae denominations is preferred (notes in \$50s & \$100s).
 Andy will advise you where and when to change money.
 ATMs are widely available throughout Africa.
-You can use your Credit Card, Debit Card or a travel card like Wise to obtain local currency from ATMs.
+You can use your Credit Card.
+Debit Card or a travel card like Wise to obtain local currency from ATMs.
 Visa & Mastercard are the most widely accepted Credit Cards in Africa but do not rely on this as your only form of money.
 Bring half your spending money in cash and the rest on a card.
+TIP - you can get newer USD notes in Dubai airport with card or cash.